momentohq/public-dev-docs/docs/getting-started.md

 Be sure to replace `<TYPE_YOUR_EMAIL_HERE>` with your actual email address.

-*Note: If a region you wish to use is not available yet for your selected cloud provider, please [reach out](https://calendly.com/momento-meeting) to us to inquire about adding it.*
+*Note: If a region you wish to use is not available for your selected cloud provider, please [reach out](https://calendly.com/momento-meeting) to us to inquire about adding it.*

 ### Configure the Momento CLI